Gi7mo/TridentSkirtLights/README.md

 **Assembly**
 - Order the pcb at e.g. [pcbway](https://www.pcbway.com/project/shareproject/Trident_Skirt_Lights_6d030a0b.html) or [jlcpcb](https://jlcpcb.com/) (you need two for one printer)
+    - Or just contact me via Discord "Gi7mo!#4618" i stil have some assembled boards left from my prototyping
 - Order the parts at e.g. [lcsc](https://www.lcsc.com/)
 - Print the new skirts (You WILL need supports)
 - Print the new logo inserts (You WILL need supports)